Wi-Fi Meets ML: A Survey on Improving IEEE 802.11 Performance with Machine Learning: Recent Wi-Fi Features

 \subsection{Multi-user Communication}

-With the IEEE 802.11ac amendment, and the support of downlink \ac{MU-MIMO} transmissions, Wi-Fi opened the door for multi-user transmissions, i.e., simultaneously transmitting to different stations in the same \ac{TXOP}.
-Then, both downlink and uplink \ac{MU-MIMO} was introduced by IEEE 802.11ax, as well as \ac{OFDMA}. \ac{OFDMA} divides the available bandwidth into different sub-channels, called \acp{RU}, which are then allocated to other users.
+With the IEEE 802.11ac amendment, and its support for downlink \ac{MU-MIMO} transmissions, Wi-Fi opened the door to support multi-user transmissions, i.e., simultaneously transmitting to different stations in the same \ac{TXOP} using spatial multiplexing.
+IEEE 802.11ax extends IEEE 802.11ac \ac{MU-MIMO} features and provides support to both downlink and uplink, as well as \ac{OFDMA}. \ac{OFDMA}, which could be considered as the most disruptive novelty introduced in IEEE 802.11ax, divides the available bandwidth into different sub-channels, called \acp{RU}, which is then allocated to different users.
 Both \ac{MU-MIMO} and \ac{OFDMA} will also play an important role in future IEEE 802.11be networks.
-In IEEE 802.11be, beyond extending Wi-Fi capabilities by using \SI{320}{\mega\hertz} channels and up to 16 spatial streams, some improvements such as the allocation of multiple \acp{RU} to the same user will be introduced.
+In 802.11be, beyond extending Wi-Fi capabilities by using \SI{320}{\mega\hertz} channels and up to 16 spatial streams, some improvements such as the allocation of multiple \acp{RU} to the same user and support for implicit channel sounding will be introduced~\cite{lopez2019ieee}.

-The most significant challenge in multi-user communications is identifying and creating groups of compatible stations that, when simultaneously scheduled, result in an improvement of network performance.
-This is a complex non-linear problem and so suitable to be tackled using \ac{ML} techniques due to the need to choose a particular group of stations and configure their link parameters with only partial information in a rapidly changing environment. \Cref{Fig:FigMU_ML} shows the case where an \ac{AP} empowered with an \ac{ML} agent is in charge of taking these scheduling decisions.
+The most significant challenge in multi-user communications is identifying and creating groups of compatible stations that, when simultaneously scheduled, result in higher network performance.
+The problem is both complex and non-linear so suitable to be tackled using \ac{ML} techniques due to the need to choose a particular group of stations and configure their link parameters with only partial information in a rapidly changing environment. \Cref{Fig:FigMU_ML} shows the case where an \ac{AP} empowered with an \ac{ML} agent is in charge of taking these scheduling decisions.
 First, it must learn that \ac{STA}~1 and \ac{STA}~3 can belong to the same \ac{MU-MIMO} group.
-Then, given the \ac{AP} has data to transmit to all three stations, the \ac{ML} agent has to decide how to allocate the different available \acp{RU} to the stations.
+Then, given the \ac{AP} has data to transmit to all three stations, the \ac{ML} agent has to decide how to allocate the different available \acp{RU} to them.
 In this example, it has agreed to allocate a larger \ac{RU} to \ac{STA}~1 and \ac{STA}~3 for a \ac{MU-MIMO} transmission, and a smaller one to \ac{STA}~2.